 Development Alternative 1 Development Alternative 2 Development Alternative 3 No-go Alternative 1 No-go Alternative 2 Degree to which the impact can be avoided: Medium to high Medium to high High Medium to high Medium Degree to which the impact can be managed: High High High High High Degree to which the impact can be mitigated: High High High High High Proposed mitigation: Limit hardening of surfaces to within the developable area (outside buffers).
 The pathways and amphitheatre planned within the wetlands and the ecological buffers must not be hardened, and compaction of soils along the pathways minimised to a narrow area (less than 1 metre).
 Pathways outside the ecological buffers and the aquatic ecosystems can be constructed with gravel or Gravel Fix.
 Hardened surfaces should discharge into filtration areas.
-The vehicle track leading to the waste treatment components must be constructed with permeable materials, such as permeable paving, Gravel Fix, mulch, or earth.
-Downpipes from renovated buildings to discharge to filtration areas.
-Runoff from agricultural lands should discharge into filtration areas some distance from the stream and wetlands, to allow for infiltration to ground.
+The vehicle track leading to the waste n/a Downpipes from renovated buildings to discharge to filtration areas.
+Runoff from agricultural lands should discharge into filtration areas some distance from the stream and wetlands, to allow for infiltration to treatment component constructed with perm as permeable paving, earth. neable materials, such ground.
 Residual impacts: None Although Duty of Care applies to the No-go alternatives, it is unlikely that mitigation measures will be implemented.
 Residual impacts are likely.
 Cumulative impact post mitigation: Low to medium Low to medium Low Medium Medium Significance rating of impact after mitigation Low Low Negligible Low Low to medium